12 Tips for a Breakthrough Performance in Outdoor Track

 9. Do Some Soft Tissue Work

-I’m leery of massage guns/tools as I think they can easily beat up your tissue/fascia, but I’m very much a fan of a modest amount of soft tissue massage.
-Just 5 minutes of work on the calves, hamstrings, and quads with your hands will help your legs feel better for the next workout.
-That said, be mindful that you don’t overdo this work, especially when practice gets shorter and there is more time for this work.
+While I'm cautious about massage guns that can sometimes do more harm than good, I strongly recommend just 5 minutes of gentle soft tissue work with your hands.
+That said, be mindful that you don't overdo this work, especially when practice gets shorter and there is more time for this work.

 ...and don't go crazy with foam rolling in the final weeks of the year as you can do more harm than good if you overdo it.